manuelesimi/DispatcherSuite/README.md

 ```

 ### For the application logic:
-For each message under the topic of interest, the Dispatcher runs the associated trigger.
+For each message under the topic of interest, the Dispatcher launches the associated trigger.
 The following sample instance shows the expected format of this part of the configuration:

 ```yaml
 actions: